 Joining us in this episode of Move Forward Radio is physical therapist Steve Morris.
-Steve recently participated in a medical roundtable on the subject of exercise and cancer that brought together the American Cancer Society, the National Cancer Institute, the Centers for Disease Control and Prevention, the American Physical Therapy Association, and the American Society of Clinical Oncology, among others.
+Steve recently took part in a roundtable on exercise and cancer.
+It brought together the American Cancer Society, the National Cancer Institute, the Centers for Disease Control and Prevention, the American Physical Therapy Association, and the American Society of Clinical Oncology, among others.

 Steve gives an overview of the action plan that resulted from the roundtable.
 What do health care experts recommend based on a wealth of recent evidence?
 What role does physical activity play in the prevention of cancer?
 Can exercise improve the quality of life of fatigued cancer survivors?
 Steve answers these questions and more.

-He also touches on the fact that the COVID-19 pandemic, and actions by governments to stop the spread, can make exercising more difficult for people, whether or not they have cancer.
-He offers practical advice there, too — and shares why everyone needs to find ways to sit less and move more.
+Actions to stop the spread, can make exercising more difficult, whether or not you have cancer.
+Steve offers practical advice there, too — and shares why everyone needs to find ways to sit less and move more.